 All staff at Westerton receive regular Child Protection training.
 The school works with a variety of agencies to support the needs of children and families.
 Designated staff for Child Protection are:

-Mrs Makin, Mrs Lazarus, Miss Booth, Mrs Downes, Mr Pool, Mr Eustace and Mrs Bragg.
+Mrs Makin, Mrs Lazarus, Mrs Downes, Mr Pool, Mrs Sayers, Mrs Dufton and Miss Severn.

 Westerton also has a named governor with responsibilities for Child Protection.
 Parents can request a full copy of the school’s Child Protection Policy from the office if required.